Algerian nationalism: Political movements

 One of the earliest movements for political reform was an integrationist group, the Young Algerians (Jeunese Algérienne).
 Its members were drawn from the small, liberal elite of well-educated, middle-class évolués who demanded an opportunity to prove that they were French as well as Muslim.
 In 1908 they delivered to France's Prime Minister Georges Clemenceau a petition that expressed opposition under the status quo to a proposed policy to conscript Muslim Algerians into the French army.
 If, however, the state granted the Muslims full citizenship, the petition went on, opposition to conscription would be dropped.
 In 1911, in addition to demanding preferential treatment for "the intellectual elements of the country", the group called for an end to unequal taxation, broadening of the franchise, more schools, and protection of indigenous property.
 The Young Algerians added a significant voice to the reformist movement against French colonial policy that began in 1892 and continued until the outbreak of World War I. In part to reward Muslims who fought and died for France, Clemenceau appointed reform-minded Charles Jonnart as governor general.
 Reforms promulgated in 1919 and known as the Jonnart Law expanded the number of Muslims permitted to vote to about 425,000.
 The legislation also removed all voters from the jurisdiction of the humiliating Code de l'indigénat.

-The most popular Muslim leader in Algeria after the war was Khalid ibn Hashim, grandson of Abd al Qadir and a member of the Young Algerians, although he differed with some members of the group over acceptance of the Jonnart Law.
+The most popular Muslim leader in Algeria after the war was Khalid ibn Hashim, grandson of Emir Abd al Qadir and a member of the Young Algerians, although he differed with some members of the group over acceptance of the Jonnart Law.
 Some Young Algerians were willing to work within the framework set out by the reforms, but Emir Khalid, as he was known, continued to press for the complete Young Algerian program.
 He was able to win electoral victories in Algiers and to enliven political discourse with his calls for reform and full assimilation, but by 1923 he tired of the struggle and left Algeria, eventually retiring to Damascus.